From old Italian dishes to delicious cakes and cookies, I absolutely love cooking.

 - In a nonstick skillet, brown and crumble the sausage.
 Drain cooked crumbles on a paper-towel-lined plate.
 Return pan to heat and add extra-virgin olive oil, butter, garlic, and mushrooms.
 Season liberally with salt and pepper.
 Sauté 3 to 5 minutes until mushrooms are lightly golden.

 - To mushrooms, add flour and stir, cooking 2 minutes.
 Whisk in stock, then stir in cream.
 Bring cream to a bubble, then stir in 2 cups of cheese blend.
 When cheese has melted into sauce, add tomatoes.
 When sauce comes to a bubble, remove from heat and adjust seasonings, adding hot sauce, if desired.

 - Combine cheese sauce with sausage and pasta and transfer to a baking dish or pan.
-Sprinkle remaining cheese blend and the grated Parmesan over the top and brown for about 8 minutes in the oven; till hot and melted and bubble.
+Sprinkle remaining cheese blend and the grated Parmesan over the top and brown for about 8 minutes in the oven, till hot and melted and bubbly.

 - The only thing I omitted from her recipe was hot sauce.
 It's not something my husband can digest well, so I don't use it.
 But you can use it if you like.
 It called for 1 teaspoon of hot sauce or Tabasco Sauce.

 - The recipe also calls for crimini mushrooms.
 Crimini mushrooms have a very distinct taste.
 So unless you are sure you like the taste, you can substitute white button mushrooms; in fact, the next time I make it, that is what I will do.